Stackclash/5e-vault/6. Resources/Books/Hamunds Harvesting Handbook Volume Ii/8 Faqs.md

 *Q: How come you didn't include any loot like weapons and armor?*

 A: Those items are largely context sensitive.
-After all, not every Hobgoblin walks around with a spear at all times, so I felt best to leave those out and up to the DM to decide based on context.
+After all, not every [[5.
+Mechanics/Bestiary/Humanoid/Hobgoblin.md\|Hobgoblin]] walks around with a [[5.
+Mechanics/Items/Spear.md\|spear]] at all times, so I felt best to leave those out and up to the DM to decide based on context.